Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 ### Function Override
 when overriding a construct function ( function defined in a construct ) the only overridable part is the global effect.

+**ATTENTION** the functions inputs can't be changed in an overriden function, but any auto or player input can be added.

 when overriding a function, the return type must match with the base function definition, so if the return type is implicitly defined trough the effect tag, the overriding function must have that same type.